syncfusion-content/flutter-docs/Flutter/maps/markers.md

 ## Marker controller

-You can position the marker at the tapped position by converting touch pixel point into coordinates using the [`MapTileLayerController`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayerController-class.html) in the [`MapTileLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer-class.html) and the [`MapShapeLayerController`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerController-class.html) in the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).
+You can position the marker at the tapped position by converting touch pixel point into coordinates using the [`pixelToLatLng`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayerController/pixelToLatLng.html) method of [`MapTileLayerController`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayerController-class.html) in the [`MapTileLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer-class.html) and the [`MapShapeLayerController`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerController-class.html) in the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).

 N> It is applicable for both tile layer and shape layer.